 Tokyo Stocks Down at Midday

-TOKYO (AP) _ Tokyo stock prices fell Tuesday morning on profit-taking in reaction to the sharp advance on Friday.
-The dollar rose against the yen.
+TOKYO (AP) _ Tokyo stocks slipped lower Tuesday morning following Wall Street’s decline the previous day.
+The dollar was lower against the yen.